LordSodomiser/The-Abyss/abyss-toolbox/README.md

 - `sudo` in `spack` may need manual configuration.
 - Verify package availability (e.g., `spack list findutils`, `apt search initscripts`).

+## Updating

+When a new release arrives, follow the same process as for the initial installation, but run ./update.sh instead of ./install.sh.

 ## Contributing

 We need testers to squash bugs and refine the toolbox!
 Check [CONTRIBUTING.md](CONTRIBUTING.md) for how to report issues, suggest features, or submit code.
 Your feedback shapes the Abyss.